 The owner has made big efforts for sustainable and ecological use.
+Organic trash is collected in a compost area and used as a plant fertilizer.
 There are clean, dry toilets on the property, and a solar panel supplies enough electricity for the caretaker, Don Miguel, who has great knowledge about botanic and plants.
-Organic trash is collected in a compost area that is then used as a fertilizer for plants.

-We have special thoughts for the free divers that practice their sport really often in this beautiful place.
-They clearly participate in the success of Maravilla by the publication of amazing pictures and media.
+We have special thoughts for the free divers that practice their sport often in this beautiful place.
+They participate in Maravilla’s success by publishing amazing pictures and media.